fordsfords/cprt/README.md

 > char *strerror_r(int errnum, char *buf, size_t buflen); /* GNU-specific */
 >
 > ...
 It returns the error string in the user-supplied buffer buf of length buflen.
+>
 > ...
 The GNU-specific strerror_r() returns a pointer to a string containing the error message.
 This may be either a pointer to a string that the function stores in buf, or a pointer to some (immutable) static string (in which case buf is unused).

 I.e. if you write code that calls strerror_r(), you *must* know which version you are getting.

 This is why I need a ".c" file to go with cprt.

 My original cprt was fully-contained within a ".h" file, but I ran into problems where I needed _GNU_SOURCE for setting CPU affinity, but I did not want cprt to require users to compile their programs with _GNU_SOURCE.

+So I had to move some cprt functionality into a C module and explicitly set _GNU_SOURCE.
+So long as cprt [is reasonably careful](https://stackoverflow.com/a/44199427), "cprt.c" can safely be linked with code compiled without _GNU_SOURCE.

 ## License